SAP-samples/teched2025-IN162/exercises/ex3/ex3_1_details.md

 1. Verify that the mapping resource is listed in the 'Processing' tab of the flow step.
 Click on the resource; this will open a new window.
 <br>![](../ex3/images/image58.png)

 1. You can inspect the mapping we've created.
-Here you can see that the SalesOrder entity from S/4HANA has be mapped to a simpler schema.
+Here you can see that the SalesOrder entity from S/4HANA has been mapped to a simpler schema.
 <br>![](../ex3/images/image59.png)

-1. For example, the 'TotalNetAmount' and 'transaction unit' attributes have been fused into a single entity for better readibility.
+1. For example, the 'TotalNetAmount' and 'transaction unit' attributes have been fused into a single entity for better readability.
 <br>![](../ex3/images/image60.png)

 ## Step 7 - Prepare data payload to invoke the embedding model of the AI Service
 Write text here.

-1. CLick on (+) button to add a new flow step.
+1. Click on (+) button to add a new flow step.
 <br>![](../ex3/images/image61.png)

 1. Find and select the 'XML to JSON Converter' step in the add flow step dialog.